Raising a Foodie

 - have trouble introducing more challenging textures to their child,

 - have difficulty navigating mealtimes with a picky eater or,

 - would like your child to develop a more sophisticated palate

 Eating seems like a simple and innate skill for children to develop, but many parents can attest to how challenging and frustrating it can be to teach healthy eating skills.
-Raising a Foodie: Progressing through textures and increasing variety will help you understand your child’s readiness for eating and what we can expect based on their developmental abilities.
+Raising a Foodie: Simple Solutions for Everyday Feeding Challenges will help you understand your child’s readiness for eating and what we can expect based on their developmental abilities.
 The workshop is led by a registered occupational therapist, Karen Don and some of the topics discussed include:

 - Skills for feeding/eating: There are many skills needed to successfully learn to eat.
 Some of the skills we will be discussing include fine motor, gross motor, hand-eye coordination, sensory processing and oral motor skills.